 A good way to put this is that relative entropy is better because it uses your current best information to estimate the difference in average surprise.
 While maximizing absolute entropy differences will give you the biggest change in expected surprise, maximizing relative entropy differences will do a better job at giving you the biggest difference in *actual* surprise.
 Relative entropy, in other words, allows you to correct for previous bad estimates of your average surprise, and substitute in the best estimate you currently have.

 These two approaches, maximizing absolute entropy difference and maximizing relative entropy, can give very different answers for what you should believe.
-It so happens that the answers you get by maximizing relative entropy line up nicely with the answers you get from just ordinary Bayesian updating, while the answers you get by maximizing absolute entropy differences, which is why this difference is important.
+It so happens that the answers you get by maximizing relative entropy line up nicely with the answers you get from just ordinary Bayesian updating, while the answers you get by maximizing absolute entropy differences do not, which is why this difference is important.